colemanw/webform_civicrm/README.txt

 WILL CONTACTS AND ACTIVITIES BE CREATED RETROACTIVELY IF I ENABLE THIS MODULE ON AN EXISTING WEBFORM?

 No. That would require some sort of batch update script, which is not part of this module.

+ADVANCED USAGE - PASSING IDS IN THE URL

+By default, contact 1 is assumed to be the acting user.
+So if you view a webform while logged-in, you will see your own contact details auto-filled on the form.
+You can override this by supplying ids in the url.
+The following are supported:

+cid1=123 (contact 1's ID; you can also supply cid2 and so on)

+aid=456 (ID of the activity to autofill and update -- specifying an activity from a case will automatically cause the system to select that case if the contact has more than one)

+Note that permissions are checked, so these values will be ignored if the acting user doesn't have permission to view that contact (and if contact 1 isn't already part of the given activity)